 Climate Risk is an Investment Risk

-Climate Risk is an Investment Risk – The Treasury Secretary’s Recent Comments You May Have Missed
+Climate Risk is an Investment Risk – The US Treasury Secretary’s Recent Comments You May Have Missed

 US Treasury Secretary Janet Yellen recently had some stark comments for investors: “As climate change intensifies, natural disasters and warming temperatures can lead to declines in asset values that could cascade through the financial system.
 And a delayed and disorderly transition to a net-zero economy can lead to shocks to the financial system as well,” Secretary Yellen stated on March 7, 2023.
 Unfortunately, her comments on climate risk were quickly overshadowed by the Federal Reserve’s swift action to shore up the US banking system just days later.
 However, what she said at the first meeting of the Financial Stability Oversight Council (FSOC) Climate Related Risk Advisory Council in early March should be elevated in light of this fast-moving news cycle.